Skip to main content

 Importance of Nutrition Education

-Nutrition education has been described as any combination of educational strategies, accompanied by environmental supports, designed to motivate, and facilitate voluntary adoption of food choices and other food- and nutrition-related behaviors conducive to health and well-being.
+Nutrition education has been described as any combination of educational strategies and environmental supports designed to motivate and facilitate voluntary adoption of food choices and other food- and nutrition-related behaviors conducive to health and well-being.
 Nutrition education is delivered through multiple venues and involves activities at the individual, community, and policy levels.
-Nutrition education also addresses critical issues such as food and nutrition security, food scarcity, food literacy, and food sustainability (Isobel Contento and Pamela Koch (Nutrition Education: Linking Research, Theory, and Practice, Fourth Edition (2020)).
-From social ecological lens, effective nutrition education draws upon the collective strengths and contributions of individuals, families, communities, organizations, and other sectors of society to have its greatest potential to change eating behaviors, as well as advance health equity and well-being.
+Nutrition education also addresses critical issues such as food and nutrition security, food scarcity, food literacy and food sustainability (Isobel Contento and Pamela Koch (Nutrition Education: Linking Research, Theory, and Practice, Fourth Edition (2020)).
+Effective nutrition education draws upon the collective strengths and contributions of individuals, families, communities, organizations, and other sectors of society to have its greatest potential to change eating behaviors, as well as improve health and well-being.

 NIFA’s Impact

-NIFA’s nutrition education program and research efforts are grounded in the Dietary Guidelines for AmericansPhysical Activity Guidelines for Americans, and other federal food and nutrition guidelines and priorities.
-NIFA-funded programs are content and relationship-based, learner-centered, culturally relevant, and dynamic.
+NIFA’s nutrition efforts are grounded in the Dietary Guidelines for AmericansPhysical Activity Guidelines for Americans, and other federal food and nutrition guidelines and priorities.
+NIFA-funded programs are content and relationship-based, learner-centered, relevant, and dynamic.
 Respect for lived experience is a core value of NIFA’s nutrition education programs.
-This is demonstrated by the vital role of peer educators and adaptation of content and methods to embrace differences in foods, learning styles, eating practices, languages, and family and community dynamics of those participating.
-Attention is also given to food costs, and to the shopping, preparation, safety, and storage of foods.
+This is demonstrated by the vital role of peer educators and the adaptation of content and methods to embrace differences in foods, learning styles, eating practices, languages, and family and community dynamics.
+Attention is also given to food costs and to the shopping, preparation, safety, and storage of foods.

 NIFA works closely with the Cooperative Extension System, other program partners, and grantees to ensure that nutrition education programming and the science that supports it leads to improved food and nutrition behaviors for improved health outcomes.